funkhaus/wp-shopify/README.md

 The plugin imports Shopify Collections as a custom taxonomy called `wps_collection`.

 Each Collection in Shopify becomes a term in the `wps_collection` taxonomy.

-TODO: Document `_wps_collection_image` metadata
+Each term has a custom piece of metadata called `_wps_collection_image` that contains the URL to the image associated with a Collection.
+You can set this image on Shopify, then show the image on your site like this:

+`<image src="<?php echo $your_term->_wps_collection_image; ?>">`

-To set up custom collection templates, create `taxonomy-wps_collection.php` in your theme (see the [Template Hierarchy](https://developer.wordpress.org/files/2014/10/template-hierarchy.png)).
+All functions having to do with `wps_collection` terms fall under standard Wordpress methods for dealing with custom taxonomies and terms - for example, to set up custom collection templates, create `taxonomy-wps_collection.php` in your theme (see the [Template Hierarchy](https://developer.wordpress.org/files/2014/10/template-hierarchy.png)).

 ## Advanced
 ### Updating Products